Satyamex/PyGuessGame/README.md

 # PyGuessGame
-Source code a Number guessing game made in python
+Source code of a Number guessing game made in python